Justin Herbert’s high school coach reflects on quarterback’s ‘great leadership’ style

 Herbert’s leadership style has been a huge key for the Chargers’ success, which Johnson said he saw the foundation of during his time at Sheldon.

-“When we scored a touchdown, we would celebrate as an offense or as a defense and you watch Justin, he’s not a pound his chest, put his hands up in the air,” he said, adding that Herbert “runs down to the endzone and gets in with the linemen, whoever scored the touchdown.
+“When we scored a touchdown, we would celebrate as an offense or as a defense and you watch Justin, he’s not [out to] pound his chest, put his hands up in the air,” he said, adding that Herbert “runs down to the end zone and gets in with the linemen, whoever scored the touchdown.
 To me, that’s great leadership.”

 This leadership quality took even more root after what could have been a devastating injury, ruining Herbert’s career, in high school.
 Just three games into his junior year, Herbert broke his femur, causing him to miss the rest of the season and fall off the radar of many college scouts.